dhanus/dhanus.github.io/_posts/2017-05-19-great-software-talk.markdown

    Everyone gets a little nervous before a big talk, but the committee wants some evidence that you (a) will not throw up on stage, and (b) you will probably put together a talk that people are excited to see.
 Evidence of this could come in the form of giving other conference talks, poster presentations, or any kind of teaching experience.

     If you want to bolster your credibility as a speaker, it is super-helpful to find other places that you can speak.
 If you have a local python meetup, there is a good chance they would love to hear your proposed talk (If you do not have local python meetup, you can make one).
-You can also submit to regional python conferences, such as PyTennessee, PyOhio, PyCaribbean, or PyBay, or more focused conferences, such as DjangoCon, SciPyConf, JupyterCon, or PyData.
+You can also submit to regional python conferences, such as <a href="https://twitter.com/pytennessee?lang=en">PyTennessee</a>, <a href="https://twitter.com/PyOhio?lang=en">PyOhio</a>, <a href="https://twitter.com/pycaribbean?lang=en">PyCaribbean</a>, or <a href="https://twitter.com/py_bay?lang=en">PyBay</a>, or more focused conferences, such as <a href="https://twitter.com/djangocon">DjangoCon</a>, <a href="https://twitter.com/SciPyConf">SciPyConf</a>, <a href="https://twitter.com/JupyterCon">JupyterCon</a>, or <a href="https://twitter.com/PyData">PyData</a>.

 - Have you given this talk (or a related talk) before?